ministryofjustice/create-and-vary-a-licence/jobs/README.md

 If released, the licence status is updated to Active.

+The job can also be run manually.
+Local environment variables will need to be configured against the environment you wish to run the script against, in this instance.

+* Compile the service code `npm run build`
+* Start a local redis in docker (perhaps with `docker-compose -f docker-compose-dev.yaml up -d`)
+* Redis is required as the API clients need a local redis to cache tokens for clients.
+* Run the job wth `npm run activate-valid-licences`

 ## PromptLicenceCreation

 This job is scheduled within Kubernetes to run every Monday at 6am.